jjackson1994/SEVN_PyWrapper/cython/readme.md

 ### how to make extensions in Cython:

 Consider a simple class meant to model particles.
 Each particle has a mass, an x position, and a velocity.
-A simple Particle class in Python would look something like:
+A simple Particle class in pure Python would look something like:

 ```Python